Skip to content

 Do I need to notify The MLC of a statutory termination claim?

 If you have exercised or are in the process of exercising a Statutory Termination Right, you must give The MLC notice of your statutory termination claim by completing and submitting a Termination Notice Form.
-A copy of the Termination Notice Form is available here.
+A copy of the Termination Notice Form is available at the bottom of this page.
 Before you complete and submit the Termination Notice Form, you should review the Termination Notice Form Guidelines, available here, and gather all necessary information and documentation.

 How do I submit a statutory termination claim?